JamesMGreene/gh-cover-letter/README.md

 **I want to work for GitHub, and I will do my best to ensure we continue to push the envelope!**

 As amazing as GitHub already is, I am confident that I can help us achieve even more!
-I already have been [collecting my ideas][cover-letter/github-todo] for quite a few new features, as well as noting a few particularly annoying bugs that I'd like to squash.
+I already have been [collecting my ideas][cover-letter/github-todo] for quite a few new features, as well as noting a few bugs whose squashing I'd like to see to personally.
 After I had created the initial draft of this list, I was so invigorated at the prospect of being a part of the GitHub family that I couldn't even stop myself from continuing to add more and more ideas to it.
 Ironically, perhaps, but not surprisingly: most of the handful of bugs that I noted were found as a direct result of putting this very "gh-cover-letter" repo together.
 As a believer in dogfooding (or "eating your own dog food"), this